dimatkachuk2607g/portfolio/projects/automation_playwright/README.md

-# Playwright Automation Project + Github test and report autmoation
+# Playwright Automation Project + Github test and report automation

 This is a frontend automation project done with Playwright following principles of the POM model to have clean and scalable code